top of page

 Clinical Trials

 A clinical trial is a research study conducted in humans with the goal of answering specific questions about new therapies, vaccines, diagnostic procedures, or new ways of using known treatments.
 Clinical trials are used to determine whether new drugs, diagnostics, or treatments are both safe and effective.
-Clinical trials are critically important for developing cures for conditions like FTD.
+Clinical trials are critically important for developing cures for conditions like frontotemporal degeneration (FTD).

-This clinical trial research study is being conducted to assess the safety, tolerability, and effects of an investigational genetic therapy product called LY3884963 on progranulin protein (PGRN) levels in blood and cerebrospinal fluid (CSF).
+This clinical trial research study is being conducted to assess the safey and effects of an investigational drug called Neflamapimod on individuals with nonfluent variant primary progressive aphasis (nfvPPA).

 Description